Lselao/Dark_Stuff/Darkly/02-Twitter_Link_Redirection/Resources/Tricks.md

 ## The approach

--Go to bottom page in the footer area http://192.168.101.204.
+- Go to bottom page in the footer area http://192.168.42.238

--Click and Inpect the twitter icon
+- Click and Inpect the twitter icon

--modify the target link and add more texts to it
+- modify the target link and add more texts to it

 ```bash
 <a href="index.php?page=redirect&amp;site=twitter" class="icon fa-twitter"></a>